Bronchospasm is a reversible narrowing of the airways in response to a stimulus. Bronchospasm is not a diagnosis.

-RAD symptoms are caused by an increased sensitivity of the airways to certain triggers, such as allergens, cold air, or chemicals.
+Bronchospasm symptoms are caused by an increased sensitivity of the airways to certain triggers, such as allergens, cold air, or chemicals.
 These triggers cause tightening of the muscles around the airway.
 At the same time, the lining of the airways swell and produce excess mucus.
 All of these reactions narrow the airways and make it difficult to breathe.

 Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 Your doctor may ask about possible triggers that were around when you developed symptoms.